This blog post was updated on February 13, 2020.

 Most associate Madagascar with furry lemurs and unspoiled lengths of dirt roads.
-The country is known to be for those who prefer the wilder side of travel, but it does offer some upscale experiences that will make any person rethink their St. Barts destination cruise.
-Here are a few ways we recommend you bring your wild side over to the fancy side when in Madagascar.
+The country is well-known to those who fancy a wild vacation, but it also offers some upscale experiences that will make you change your mind about the unexplored charm of this fascinating country.
+Here are a few tips to embrace your wild side when in Madagascar.

-Madagascar’s capital, Antananarivo, or Tana, as locals and well-seasoned visitors like to call it, is home to some of Madagascar’s best dining.
-The food is international, but is heavily influenced by Creole and French styles.
-This is also the best place to find traditional Madagascan food, or Malagasy cuisine.
-Like many Indian Ocean islands, the Madagascan style of cooking has evolved with the competing influences of Chinese, African, and Indian cuisines.
+Madagascar’s capital, Antananarivo — or Tana, as locals and well-seasoned visitors like to call it — is home to some of Madagascar’s best dining venues.
+Although mainly international, the food is heavily influenced by Creole and French styles.
+This is also the best place to find traditional Madagascan (or Malagasy) cuisine.
+Like many other islands in the Indian Ocean, Madagascan food has evolved thanks to the competing influences of Chinese, African, and Indian cuisines.

-When it comes to sunning at luxury resorts, travelers turn to the Caribbean, Mediterranean, or Southeast Asia.
-Locations in the Indian Ocean have picked up in recent years, in the Maldives and Mauritius especially.
-It’s an area of the world east of Africa that is starting to pull in tourists.
-So while other resorts have overbooked and somewhat more expensive costs, the Indian Ocean might be your best bet for untouched beauty.
+When it comes to sunning at luxury resorts, travelers usually turn to the Caribbean, Mediterranean, or Southeast Asia.
+But locations in the Indian Ocean have picked up in recent years, especially in the Maldives and Mauritius.
+It is a fact: East of Africa is starting to pull in tourists too.
+So while other resorts have overbooked and somewhat more expensive costs, the Indian Ocean might be your best bet if you are looking for untouched, virgin beauty.

-Nosy Boraha is a tropical island with aquamarine waters, lush jungle, and quaint wooden piers.
-You have access to its facilities, spas, and hotels, and its beach at Princesse Boraha.
-Andovokonko Bay is a wonderful beach, known for its excellent kitesurfing possibilities.
-Moving southward, the beaches around Ifaty-Mangilay village offer a side of Madagascar not often seen by tourists.
-Situated on the southern coast of the island, it’s close to an animal reserve and a colony of turtles.
+Nosy Boraha is a quintessential tropical island with aquamarine waters, lush jungle, and quaint wooden piers known for its spas and hotels next to the Princesse Bora resort.
+Andovokonko Bay is also a wonderful beach, famous for its excellent kitesurfing possibilities.
+Moving southward, beaches around the Ifaty-Mangilay village offer a side of Madagascar not often seen by tourists due to its proximity to an animal reserve and a colony of turtles.

-Mahajanga, on the North-Western tip of the island, is a well-frequented tourist beach.
-With sandy roads and a coconut-lined boardwalk known as “Le Bord,” Mahajanga also offers you access to urban services near the beach (Mahajanga is a major port).
-Finally, one of the most remote beaches on this list, Ambatomilo lagoon offers a pristine turquoise beachfront.
-Guests can stay at the nearby Ankasy Lodge, and (depending on whether you want to disconnect from technology) enjoy its isolation from the cell towers and cables that make TV, phone, and internet possible.
+On the North-Western tip of the island, Mahajanga is the most frequented tourist beach.
+With sandy roads and a coconut-lined boardwalk known as “Le Bord,” Mahajanga port offers access to plenty of urban services near the beach.
+Finally, remote Ambatomilo lagoon has a pristine turquoise beachfront.
+Guests can stay at the nearby Ankasy Lodge and enjoy its isolation from cell towers and cables.
+Perfect for a cell phone detox!

-The wonderful thing about Madagascar is its fusion of rustic and refined tastes that gives birth to a new type of luxury: barefoot luxury.
-On Madagascar’s Barefoot Luxury Kayaking Adventure, French-trained chefs accompany you on the wildest adventures through the heart of this tropical paradise.
+The wonderful thing about Madagascar is its fusion of rustic and refined tastes that gives birth to a new type of comfort: barefoot luxury.
+On Madagascar’s Barefoot Luxury Kayaking Adventure, French-trained chefs join you on the wildest adventures through the heart of this tropical paradise.
 From Antananarivo to Fort Dauphin, the Culture and Kayak Safari through Madagascar explores remote beaches, breeding-grounds for whales, and snorkeling spots.

-This type of holiday adventure is something special to experience in Madagascar, and is unique because it combines the elegance of hotels and cuisine with outdoor kayaking, games, snorkeling, and beaches.
-Jenman Safaris provides several adventures that are tailor-made to exploring Madagascar in your own way.
+This is what makes Madagascar a special country, the ability to combine the elegance of its hotels and cuisine with outdoor activities lost in nature.
+Jenman Safaris provides several tailor-made adventures to explore the country in your own way.